Electron-Minecraft-Launcher/EML-AdminTool-v2/README.md

 ## Important information

 * This repository contains a `.env` file.
-All the information in this file is fake (random strings), and will be replaced by the real information when you install the EML AdminTool.
+All the information in this file is fake (random strings), and will be replaced by the real information when you install EML AdminTool.
 * This Web software is under the `GNU GPLv3` license; to get more information, please read the file `LICENSE`.
 It is legally obligatory to respect this license.
 * If you need some help, you can join [this Discord](https://discord.gg/nfEHKtghPh).